 Plus it really is quite different to other board games but fascinating to play if you enjoy abstract, chess-like games.
 It has elements in common with Nine Men's Morris and the Tafl games of Scandinavia but the board pattern throws up some real surprises.
 Its great advantage over chess is that your opponent will not have been able to swot up secretly on books of strategy.
 Apart from the hints that you can pick up from the booklet above right that I wrote to go with it . . .

 Faery Chess probably would be the safest name to give to it but because it arose from speculation about the lost ancient Celtic game of Fidchell I have a lingering fondness for calling it that.
 From time to time I get emails from complete strangers all over the world who have somehow got hold of a copy and become hooked on it, which is very gratifying.
 Some have made their own boards from the design given in the ORIGINS part of the instructions.
-Above left is an example printed on fabric.
-Below is a selection of others I found browsing on the internet, more often on fabric than wood, which makes a kind of sense if you want the game to be portable or easily stored.
+Above and below is a selection of others I found browsing on the internet, more often on fabric than wood, which makes a kind of sense if you want the game to be portable or easily stored.
 Playing pieces on a flat board can most easily be borrowed from the Japanese Go game.

 THERE FOLLOW A COUPLE OF GAMES - Snail Racing and Magpie - that I've had the luck to introduce into books.
 Thanks to everyone who helped work out the rules and test to see that they really work.
 The board on the left is one I made for our daughter Lorna when she was little but when the chance came to get it published my collaborator Wayne Anderson completely reversed both the spiral and tone of the image by replacing the aggressive dragon with a homely snail.
 And it so happens that Lorna immediately preferred that.